Non-Binding Expression of Interest (EOI) FAQs

 - If they want to add any new interruptible natural gas service.

-- Once all bid forms are received and the binding reverse open season closes, Enbridge Gas acknowledges receipt of the bid forms, and then reviews them.
+- Once all bid forms are received and the Non-Binding EOI and or Non-Binding ROS closes, Enbridge Gas acknowledges receipt of the bid forms, and then reviews them.

 - Enbridge Gas, in its sole discretion, reserves the right to reject any/all bids received.